-Builders are advised to continue to follow the emergency processes outlined in Builder Bulletin 42 and Builder Bulletin 49.
-If homeowners or builders have any questions about their specific circumstance, they should contact Tarion’s customer service team at 1-877-982-7466 or email firstname.lastname@example.org.
+Builders are advised to continue to follow the emergency processes outlined in Registrar Bulletin 01 (formerly Builder Bulletin 42) and Registrar Bulletin 02 (formerly Builder Bulletin 49).
+If homeowners or builders have any questions about their specific circumstance, they should contact Tarion’s customer service team at 1-877-982-7466 or email email@example.com.

-In response to the increase in COVID-19 cases, Tarion is taking additional health and safety precautions to limit in-person interactions and entry into homes.
-To protect the health of homeowners, builder representatives, and Tarion employees, Tarion will be conducting conciliations and inspections using our virtual inspection tools wherever possible.
+With the lifting of the stay-at-home order, Tarion is resuming in-person inspections for indoor items.
+To continue to protect the health of homeowners, builder representatives, and Tarion employees however, Tarion may still use virtual tools to conduct some conciliations and inspections.
 All claim inspections (to confirm that warranted repairs have been completed) will be conducted virtually or via submitted documentation (e.g. photos, reports, etc.), except in exceptional circumstances.

 Prior to a conciliation or inspection, a builder will receive a list of the items that will be included as part of the conciliation/inspection and confirmation from the Warranty Services Representative on how the inspection will proceed (i.e. virtually, in-person or a combination).
 The builder will be asked to participate in the virtual inspection.
 The homeowner and builder will be contacted separately by a Tarion representative prior to the inspection to discuss the items that will be reviewed during the inspection.

 Tarion has been using virtual inspection technology on a case-by-case basis since 2019 as a way to make inspections more convenient and accessible for homeowners.
-In response to the increasing cases of COVID-19, virtual inspections offer a contactless way for homeowners to obtain assessments on their issues while physical distancing directives are still in place.
+In response to COVID-19, virtual inspections offer a contactless way for homeowners to obtain assessments on their issues while physical distancing directives are still in place.